biomejs/biome/website/src/content/blog/biome-v1-7.md

 For now, we support two report formats: `json` and `json-pretty`.

-Note that the report format is subject to breaking changes.
-So you should not rely on it yet.
+Note that the report format is subject to breaking changes, so you should not rely on it yet.
 Please try this feature and let us know if any information is missing from the reports.

 ## Check _Git_ staged files

-_Biome v1.5_ added the `--changed` flag on its main commands `biome format`, `biome lint`, and `biome check ` to format and lint _Git_ tracked files that have been changed.
+_Biome v1.5_ added the `--changed` flag on its main commands `biome format`, `biome lint`, and `biome check` to format and lint _Git_ tracked files that have been changed.

 Today we are introducing a new flag `--staged` which allows you to check only files that have been added to the Git index (_staged files_).
 This is useful for checking that the files you want to commit are formatted and linted.